paigeadelethompson/netcraveos_installer/README.md

 sudo umount /mnt
 sudo losetup -d /dev/loop0
 ```
 - Start QEMU with usermode networking and SD card emulation.
 This is a similar configuration to the zimaboard's hardware.
-You should only need `qemu-system-x86_64` and OVMF installed for this to work:
+You should only need `qemu-system-x86_64` and OVMF installed for this to work.
+OVMF is typically installed along-side `qemu-system-x86_64` so you only need to locate it.
+It's typically located in `/usr/share/ovmf` or `/usr/share/OVMF`:
 ```
 qemu-system-x86_64                                     \
 -nographic                                             \